ValeryAndreevichPushkarev/AddMul-RISC-V/README.md

 About 1mW

 # TODO:
-Add RISC-V 32(64)i commands (AND\OR\XOR and so).
+Validate new ADD/MUL modules.
-Merge ADD/MUL modules.
+Validate AND/OR/XOR modules.
-Make AND/OR/XOR in another module.
+Validate comparasion module.